skarik/1Engine/README.md

 ## Repos

 * ``primary`` you're looking at it. public.
-* ``experimental`` scripting language, networking, other rendering pipelines. ask for access.
+* ``experimental`` scripting language, networking, other rendering pipelines (like consoles and stuff). ask for access, as bunch of the stuff legally cannot be on github.

 ## Legal Info